-Other expense, net consists of gains and losses resulting from the remeasurement of the fair value of our convertible preferred stock warrant liability, derivative liability associated with our convertible notes, and our contingent consideration.
-Additionally, for the nine months ended September 30, 2014, other expense, net includes the gain on the extinguishment of our convertible notes issued in 2013.
-We will continue to record adjustments to the estimated fair value of the convertible preferred stock warrants until these warrants are exercised or expire.
-In November 2014, upon the closing of our IPO all of our outstanding warrants for convertible preferred stock were exercised, for cash or on a net exercise basis, into 676,882 shares of common stock and the convertible preferred stock warrant liability were reclassified to additional paid-in capital, and we no longer record adjustments to reflect the remeasurement of the fair values.
-We recorded adjustments to the estimated fair value of the embedded derivative liability associated with convertible notes until May 2014 when the notes were converted into shares of our Series C convertible preferred stock.
-We will continue to record adjustments to the estimated fair value of our contingent consideration until the contingency settles or expires.
+Other expense, net consists of gains and losses resulting from the remeasurement of the fair value of our convertible preferred stock warrant liability and our contingent consideration.
+In November 2014, in connection with the closing of our initial public offering ("IPO"), all of our outstanding warrants for convertible preferred stock were exercised for cash or on a net basis, and the convertible preferred stock warrant liability was reclassified to equity.
+As such, we no longer record adjustments to reflect the remeasurement of the fair values.
+In March 2015, the contingent consideration related to the Earn-Out Payment was reclassified to equity.
+As such, we ceased recording adjustments to reflect the remeasurement of the Earn-Out Payment to fair value.
+We will still continue to record adjustments to the estimated fair value of our contingent consideration related to the Compound Transaction Payment until the contingency settles or expires.